jyutzler/Bridge-Systems/system.md

 ### Doubles
 A double is for takeout over an opening partscore bid (4♦ or lower); penalty over opening game bids (4♥ or higher).
-However, advancer may pull the double with undisclosed length.
+However, advancer may pull the double with undisclosed length and/or poor defensive values.

-A below-game jump response to a takeout double is invitational.
+A below-game jump response to a takeout double is invitational (9-12 declarer points).
-To force, responder cuebids opener’s suit.
+To force for one round, responder cuebids opener’s suit.
+Any subsequent bid by doubler shows significant extras and is strongly invitational to game.
+### Cappelletti vs. 1NT
+#### Unpassed Hand
+Cappelletti (AKA Hamilton) is a common defense to 1NT.
+Unpassed hand responses:
+   * double: penalty
+   * 2♣: single-suited
+      * pass: 6 clubs
+	  * 2♦: relay (pass or correct)
+	     * 2NT: 4 diamonds, 6 clubs
+	  * 2♥/2♠: 5-card suit, weak
+	  * 2NT: Invitational (11+), balanced
+   * 2♦: majors (5-5 when vulnerable, may be shorter when non-vulnerable)
+      * Pass: 6 diamonds
+      * 2♥/2♠: Unconstructive preference
+      * 2NT: Minors
+      * 3♣: 6 clubs
+	  * Raise to 3: Invitational
+   * 2♥/2♠: that major and a minor
+      * pass: Fit, unconstructive
+      * 2NT: Asking for minor
+	     * Responder may return to major to show 10-12
+      * Raise to 3: Invitational 8-9
+   * 2NT: Minors (5-5 or better)
+      * 3♣/3♦: Unconstructive preference
+	  * 3♥/3♠: six cards, no interest in minors
+	  * 4♣/4♦: Invitational

+#### Passed Hand
+By a passed hand, the system changes slightly:
+   * double: clubs or red suits (pass or correct)
 ## Preemptive Bids
 Opening suit bids at the three level and higher are preemptive, usually showing 7 cards at the 3-level and 8 cards at the 4-level.
 They are sound, roughly in accordance with the rule of 500 - you expect to take seven tricks vulnerable, six tricks non-vulnerable out of your own hand.

 ## Competitive Bidding
-There is almost an endless variety of possible sequences, so it pays to have simple guidelines to prevent bidding misunderstandings.

 It is sometimes necessary to pick a bid that would normally have been a second choice without the overcall: